apache/rya/extras/rya.manual/src/site/markdown/loadPrecomputedJoin.md

 Generating a pre-computed join is done using Pig to execute a series of Map Reduce jobs.
 The index (pre-computed join) is associated with a user defined SPARQL query.

-To execute the indexing tool, compile and run `mvm.rya.accumulo.pig.IndexWritingTool` with the following seven input arguments: `[hdfsSaveLocation] [sparqlFile] [instance] [cbzk] [user] [password] [rdfTablePrefix]`
+To execute the indexing tool, compile and run `org.apache.rya.accumulo.pig.IndexWritingTool` with the following seven input arguments: `[hdfsSaveLocation] [sparqlFile] [instance] [cbzk] [user] [password] [rdfTablePrefix]`